Raising Orphaned Wild Baby Birds

 This is because even well-developed young perching birds (song birds) that find themselves grounded are defenseless against the snakes, raccoons, and other small carnivores that rely on them as their food supply.
 These critters also have hungry babies to feed at this time of year.

 However, most of my readers live in suburban areas.
 And in suburban areas, the chief destroyer of young song birds are house cats.
 The number of young birds that house cats destroy is impossible to know with certainty.
 Cat-lovers tend to minimize the number and bird lovers to maximize it.
-But the number is undoubtedly huge. (ref) Researchers at the University of Wisconsin have estimate that 20-150 million song birds are killed each year in Wisconsin alone by free-roaming house cats.
+But the number is undoubtedly huge. (read here) Researchers at the University of Wisconsin have estimate that 20-150 million song birds are killed each year in Wisconsin alone by free-roaming house cats.
 The US Fish And Wildlife Service estimates 60 million.
 I personally know from experience that de-clawing cats or placing bells on their collars does little to deter them.
 Cats catch the birds with their teeth and by the time the bell rings, the cat is already in the air.
 Even the most pampered, well-fed feline has an instinctive urge to kill small creatures when given the opportunity.

 Why Did This Baby Bird Fall Out Of It’s Nest?